 Scholarships at WVU Potomac State College

 It’s easy to qualify for our merit-based scholarships.
 Just submit your application for admission and we’ll review for our institutional scholarships.
-And, starting with the Fall 2021 term, applicants who do not submit ACT or SAT scores may also qualify for institutional scholarships!
+And, applicants who do not submit ACT or SAT scores may also qualify for institutional scholarships!

 Use our charts below to determine your eligibility for the Scholarship of Distinction for score senders, or the Go First Scholarship for applicants who do not submit ACT or SAT scores.
 You can also use our scholarship calculator.